Keynote speakers

 Securing AI systems.
 How to break and protect LLMs, and AI agents.

-We will delve into the anatomy of Indirect Prompt Injection and discover why even the most powerful models from tech giants like Google,
+In 2026, AI security is no longer just about fighting "hallucinations" but countering real exploits.
+In this session, we will move from theory to practice and examine how LLM architectural features translate into attack vectors.
+We will delve into the anatomy of Indirect Prompt Injection and discover why even the most powerful models from tech giants like Google, can become a tool in the hands of an attacker.

 Machine Learning for Pricing Crypto Prediction Markets